2012–13 Scottish Premier League

 The 2012–13 Scottish Premier League was the fifteenth and final season of the Scottish Premier League, the highest division of Scottish football, since its inception in 1998.
 The season began on 4 August 2012 and ended on 19 May 2013.

 Twelve teams contested the league.
-Ross County (champions) and Dundee (runners-up) were promoted from the 2011–12 First Division, replacing Dunfermline (relegated) and Rangers (entered administration and new entity formed).
-After the SPL clubs voted against the new Rangers replacing the old Rangers in the league, the club were accepted into the fourth tier of Scottish football, with Dundee taking their place in the SPL.
+Ross County (champions) and Dundee (runners-up) were promoted from the 2011–12 First Division, replacing Dunfermline (relegated) and Rangers (now in the Third Division).
+After the SPL clubs voted against the new Rangers company replacing the old Rangers company in the league, the club were accepted into the fourth tier, with Dundee taking their place in the SPL.

 On 21 April, Celtic retained their title after a 4–1 home win against Inverness Caledonian Thistle at Celtic Park.

 This was the final season of the Scottish Premier League before it was abolished in June 2013, when the SPL and SFL merged to form the new Scottish Professional Football League, with its top division being known as the Scottish Premiership.